Laser Gum Surgery

 Plaque can accumulate daily in the oral structures.
 It can pile up and so disrupt health.
 Gingivitis is characterized by reddish, swollen, tender and purulent gums.
 When this condition is allowed to progress, you can deal with Periodontitis which involves bone loss, tooth mobility and the unfortunate loss of tooth.

 Traditionally, gum disease is simply tackled by teeth cleaning.
 Removing plaque will revert conditions back to health, but when the disease has become more advanced, minor surgery of the diseased, loose and flabby gum tissues is necessary.
-Gingivectomy is performed by slicing the extra soft tissue and this is done with a shard blade.
+Gingivectomy is performed by slicing the extra soft tissue and this is done with a sharp blade.
 A more modern approach carries out the procedure with the use of laser.

 Gum Surgery and Laser